IDCubed/oms-docs/sources/tutorials/tab_tutorial.rst

 OMS apps are collections of OMS modules.

-We can take our ``pds`` app and convert it into an OMS module by copying it from the Django project into the top level of a git repository.
+We can take our ``pds`` app and convert it into an OMS module by copying it from the Django project into the top level of a Git repository.

-Let's assume you have an empty git repo that you're going to use for this project.
+Let's assume you have an empty Git repo that you're going to use for this project.
 We'll clone it here and put our new code in it.

 .. code:: bash